sachinym/dp-203-azure-data-engineer/Instructions/Labs/3-Delta-lake-in-Azure-Databricks.md

 ## Task 3: Explore data lake using a notebook

-In this exercise, you'll use code in a notebook to explore delta lake in Azure Databricks.
+In this task, you'll use code in a notebook to explore delta lake in Azure Databricks.

 1. In the Azure Databricks workspace portal for your workspace, in the sidebar on the left, select **Workspace**.
 Then select the **&#8962; Home** folder.